 Nino obtained a BA in Classics (2004), an MA in Archaeology (2007) and Specialization in Numismatics and Archaeology (2010) from the Università degli Studi di Milano.
 He holds a PhD in Archaeology from the University of Leicester (2015), where he has been employed as Teaching Assistant and Specialist Mentor.
 He has also worked as field archaeologist and numismatist in urban excavations and research projects in Italy and Syria (Palmyra) since 2003.

-Nino is Research Fellow of the Tokens Communities project and will conduct research on tokens in Sicily, mainly focusing on iconography, archaeological contexts and the history of collecting.
+Nino was Research Fellow of the Tokens Communities project and conducted research on tokens in Sicily, mainly focusing on iconography, archaeological contexts and the history of collecting.

-You can contact Nino via email at A.Crisa.1[@]warwick.ac.uk
+You can contact Nino via email at nino.crisa[@]email.it.